pavelk2/social-feed/README.md

 Found a bug or want a feature to be implemented?
 Please report it here https://github.com/pavelk2/social-feed/issues

-Currently working on the server side: (https://github.com/pavelk2/social-feed-server)
+Currently we work on server side: (https://github.com/pavelk2/social-feed-server)
 ## Let us know

 If you use this plugin, please <a href="https://gitter.im/pavelk2/social-feed" target="_blank">write us a short message</a> with a link to the project where you embed the plugin, and some features you want to have implemented here.
 It helps us to stay focused on the important issues. *It is not mandatory, but we really appreciate it!*